akeneo/pim-api-docs/content/guides/translation-connection/step4-known-limits.md

 Of course, by retrieving Julia's PIM products, you could also retrieve the information from the associated assets but this would not be very convenient for Julia.

-Moreover, since a same asset can be used in several products, it could lead to the translation of assets that have already been translated.
+Moreover, since a given asset can be used for several products, it could lead to the translation of assets that have already been translated.

 :::info
 Don't hesitate to [join us on Github](https://github.com/akeneo/pim-api-docs) if you find a workaround, we will add it to this guide!